EC3-Gang/cpp-2/docs/guide/more-adv/dp.md

+---
+lang: en-us
+title: Dynamic Programming
+---

-# Dynamic programming
+## Dynamic programming

 <Toc />

-## Dynamic programming explained
+### Dynamic programming explained

 Dynamic programming is a technique used to the vast majority of competitive programming, usually used to speed recursive or naive algorithms up.